 The Greater Lowell Health Alliance continuously seeks input in determining the region’s most urgent health care needs.
+We have completed the 2022 Community Health Needs Assessment, and wouldn’t have been able to do this without your help!
+Thank you to all who contributed.

 FOUNDATION FOR ACTION